benjaminRomano/instruments-to-gecko/README.md

 Options:
-  -i, --input PATH          Input Instruments Trace -a, --arch TEXT           Architecture of device instrumented (arm64e,
-                            x86_64)
-  --app TEXT                Name of app to match the dSyms to (e.g. YourApp) --os-version TEXT         Name of OS Version to use for desymbolicating
-                            (e.g. 15.6, 16.1)
-  --dsym PATH               Path to DSYM File for app.
-This can point to .dSYM
-                            or symbols directory with an app (e.g.
-                            YourApp.app/YourApp)
-  --support / --no-support  Whether to de-symbolicate using iOS Device Support libraries
-                            (This takes ~1 minute) --run INT                 Which run within the trace file to analyze -o, --output PATH         Output Path for gecko profile -h, --help                Show this message and exit
+  -i, --input PATH          Input Instruments Trace --app TEXT                Name of app to match the dSyms to (e.g. YourApp) --run INT                 Which run within the trace file to analyze -o, --output PATH         Output Path for gecko profile -h, --help                Show this message and exit